pubnub/go/README.md

 The package name has been modified to "messaging" from "pubnubMessaging".

 ###Change log
-* SetLogging method name changed to LogginEnabled
+* SetLogging method name changed to LoggingEnabled
 * SetLogOutput added, you can customize the log output now
 * Support to change uuid
 * 3.6 features
- * HereNow with state
+ * HereNow with state (here now's signature has changed, the response has also changed)
  * WhereNow
  * Global Here Now
  * User State (Set, Get, Delete)